hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 If we wanted to refine this process, we could pay for access to the commerical real estate data mentioned above.
 The tricky thing with aerial image data is that we're only locating the structures of impoverished areas not necessarily the location of impoverished people.

 In the United States, blighted areas are often populated with abandoned structures.
 Because people are strugging to survive, many populations also turn out to be highly transient and difficult to track down and contact.
+If the person who lives in impoverished conditions has a cell phone, it is usually a burner cell which is also difficult to track.